 - Don’t let the examiner ask ‘Why?’.
 Always give a full enough answer so that the examiner doesn’t need to ask for any more information.

-Train yourself to say ‘because….’ or ‘so…’.
-This will help you get a good score for fluency and coherence.
+- Train yourself to say ‘because….’ or ‘so…’.
+This will help you get a better score for fluency and coherence.

-Show the examiner that you can easily ‘speak at length without noticeable effort’ (Band 7 in the Speaking Descriptors).
+Show the examiner that you can easily ‘speak at length without noticeable effort’.

 e.g. a teacher you like, a polite person you know, a neighbour, someone you remember from your childhood, a person you admire, a celebrity, someone you met recently.